HL7/fetal_records/input/pagecontent/index.md

 #### Considerations:

 To manage our project deliverables and timeline, we will set priorities to use cases and work out the use cases in the sequence of priority.
 Other use cases will remain open for future projects.
+The use cases can be found on the CHOICE Confluence pages on the HL7 Confluence site.
+Here is a direct link to that page : [Use Cases - Patient Care - Confluence](https://confluence.hl7.org/spaces/PC/pages/81017512/Use+Cases)

 #### Target audience